openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     .. tip::

-        -   If you’re conducting this training with others, ask your colleagues about sample units that you’re unsure about.
+        -   If you're conducting this training with others, ask your colleagues about sample units that you're unsure about.
         -   Have your colleagues show you sample units that they are unsure about.
         -   Discuss these sample units and make changes to the labels based on your discussion.